Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 ```

+Below is the explanation of the fields in the above example.

-* `resampling-interval` (int) - Specifies the number of steps for agent to
+* `resampling-interval` - Specifies the number of steps for the agent to
 train under a particular environment configuration before resetting the
-environment with a new sample of reset parameters.
+environment with a new sample of `Reset Parameters`.

-* `parameter_name` - Name of the reset parameter.
+* `parameter_name` - Name of the `Reset Parameter`.
 This should match the name
 specified in the academy of the intended environment for which the agent is
 being trained.
 If a parameter specified in the file doesn't exist in the
-environment, then this specification will be ignored.
+environment, then this parameter will be ignored.

-    * `sampler-type` - Specify the sampler type to use for the reset parameter.
+    * `sampler-type` - Specify the sampler type to use for the `Reset Parameter`.
     This is a string that should exist in the `Sampler Factory` (explained
     below).

-    * `sub-arguments` - Specify the characteristic parameters for the sampler.
+    * `sub-arguments` - Specify the sub-arguments depending on the `sampler-type`.
-    In the example sampler file above, this would correspond to the `intervals`
+    In the example above, this would correspond to the `intervals`
-    key under the `multirange_uniform` sampler for the gravity reset parameter.
+    under the `sampler-type` `multirange_uniform` for the `Reset Parameter` called gravity`.
     The key name should match the name of the corresponding argument in the sampler definition.
-(Look at defining a new sampler method)
+(See below)

-The sampler manager allocates a sampler for a reset parameter by using the *Sampler Factory*, which maintains a dictionary mapping of string keys to sampler objects.
-The available samplers to be used for reset parameter resampling is as available in the Sampler Factory.
+The sampler manager allocates a sampler for a `Reset Parameter` by using the *Sampler Factory*, which maintains a dictionary mapping of string keys to sampler objects.
+The available samplers to be used for `Reset Parameter` resampling is as available in the Sampler Factory.

 #### Possible Sampler Types